-In this series we go through the Old Testament book of Nehemiah chapter by chapter.
-We examine the process from conception to completion of the rebuilding of the city of Jerusalem by the people of God.
-We see how they work with each other and with God to achieve this feat and how they deal with sorrow, persecution, fear along the way.
-And we draw parallels to our need to rebuild our lives and our society as we approach a post-Covid-19 world.
+In this series we'll work through the Old Testament book of Nehemiah chapter by chapter.
+We'll examine the process from conception to completion of the rebuilding of the city of Jerusalem by the people of God.
+We'll see how the Israelites work with each other and with God to achieve this feat and how they deal with sorrow, persecution, fear along the way.
+And we'll draw parallels to our need to rebuild our lives and our society.

 Rebuilders: Ruins Can Be Rebuilt

 How do we keep praying into the same thing every day?
 How do we worship through times of pain, loss and exhaustion?
 What is broken in our lives and needs rebuilding?
 Ness Wilson dwells on the significance of broken walls.
 Nehemiah felt deep sorrow over what was broken, and so committed to bringing his sadness before God in prayer.
 There is a need for us to grieve the things we have lost, naming them one by one.
 Ness Wilson highlights some tools and ideas to help us keep praying when things seem broken.

 Rebuilders: Favour And Planning

 How can I pray when I’m filled with sorrow?
 How can I go from prayer to action?
 What does it mean to assess the rubble of my life?
 This is a time to pray, plan and lead.
 Rich Wilson speaks on Nehemiah 2, where Nehemiah, feeling broken with sorrow and terribly afraid, turns to God in prayer, makes a plan and then takes a lead.
 We are called to talk to God about what burdens our hearts, and to move forward with His help.